Chief-Rishab/OOPS/IntroToOOP/README.md

   * Data is hidden and can not be accessed by unauthorized external functions
   * Programs are divided into objects
   * It is based on grouping data (called data members) and related functions (called member functions) into a bigger model called a ***class***
   * Class is a blueprint of object.
-It is designed in such a way that it characterizes the objects
+It is designed in such a way that it cterizes the objects
   * It ties data more closely to the functions that operates on it, protects it from accidental modifications fro outside functions
   * OOP allows decomposition of a problem into a number of entities called objects and then build data freely around these objects
   * Data of an object can be accessed only by the functions associated with that object